What to Pack for a Trip to Alaska

 Bear Spray

 Bringing bear spray on an airplane is not allowed, but don't worry, you can easily buy it once you reach Alaska.
-Stores like Costco, REI, Fred Meyer, and gas stations have it in stock.
-When carrying bear spray, make sure it's easily accessible and that you know how to use it to ensure your safety.
+Stores like Costco, REI, Fred Meyer, and gas stations carry it.
+When carrying bear spray, make sure it's easily accessible and that you know how to use it to keep yourself safe.

 Bug Net Head Covering

-The bugs in Alaska can be bad, really bad.
+The bugs in parts of Alaska can be bad.
 An inexpensive bug net covering for your head might save the day.

 Satellite Phone